sheptalo/i_learn_html/README.md

 # sheptalo.github.io
 my sandbox for html
-here i learn and practice html and css
+here i learn and practice html and css and javascript